New drivers pay some of the highest car insurance rates in the nation, but it is no mystery why.

 How long does an accident stay on your driving record for insurance purposes?

 Whether you’re a new driver or not, an accident will most likely cause a noticeable car insurance rate increase.
-But if you’re a new, inexperienced driver already paying high rates, how long that accident will stay on your insurance record is a concern.
+But if you’re a new, inexperienced driver already paying high rates, the extent an accident will stay on your insurance record is a concern.

 Typically, an insurance company will charge you more after an accident for three years after the date of the incident.
 State laws vary, however, on this issue, so in some cases, it can be as long as five or seven years.
 Major infractions, such as a DUI, remain on your driving report longer than a fender bender.